An introduction to CAFM systems

 There are several common pitfalls companies can fall into when it comes to implementing and integrating a CAFM system into their infrastructure:

-These can hamper or halt the introduction of this technology in its tracks, and result in organisations not reaping the full benefits of these highly-effective solutions.
+These can hamper or halt the introduction of this technology in its tracks, and result in organizations not reaping the full benefits of these highly-effective solutions.
 So, how can these problems be avoided?

 Fundamentally, at the heart of any successful CAFM project should be a truly interactive relationship between a vendor and a customer.
 This service-driven approach makes it easier for the customer to define the kind of project and resources that they expect, and helps to ensure that the end result delivers on increasingly sophisticated expectations.